Losant/losant-docs/docs/getting-started/boards/getting-started-with-arduino-wifi-101.md

 ### Generate An Access Key

-Now we need to generate an [access key](/applications/access-keys/) so your device can authenticate against the Losant platform.
+Now we need to generate an [access key](/applications/access-keys/) so your device can authenticate against the Losant Platform.
 Select `Security` from the application menu bar, and then `Device Access Keys` from the left navigation.
 Then click `Add Access Key`.

 ![Access Keys](/images/getting-started/losant-iot-dev-kits/builder-kit/access-keys.png "Access Keys")